 If the floor is already stained, here is what to do:

 - Make sure to remove the paint splashes immediately.
 Soapy warm water should be enough to remove them, simply make sure to also remove the excess water, since moisture is not good for wooden floors.

 - If the paint has dried, the stain may start to peel off.
-In that case wipe with a damp cloth with soapy water, but don’t use abrasive wipe.
+In that case, wipe with a damp cloth with soapy water, but don’t use an abrasive wipe.

-- If the paint is oil based and split over a large area, wiping with a cloth and soapy water won’t be enough.
+- If the paint is oil-based and split over a large area, wiping with a cloth and soapy water won’t be enough.
 If the stains are stubborn, you are probably going to need professional help.
 Make sure to ask the wood floor sanding and refinishing specialists for help.
 Sanding is the process of removing the finishing top layer and if the wood underneath is stained – also a thin layer where stained.
-After the sanding process the surface have to be refinished and stained with a wood floor dye over, if needed.
+After the sanding process, the surface has to be refinished and stained with a wood floor dye over, if needed.
 There is an option for spot restoration, so don’t worry the service will cost you too much money, or that it will be time-consuming.

 Here are some of the most common hardwood flooring terms clarified for you, so you can make better choices.

 While the finish of your wooden flooring is very important for its wear-resistance, how you maintain it is even more important.

 Distressed wooden floors are a true form of art and creativity that fascinates us.
 Have a look at how the effect is achieved.